coderefinery/manuals/contributing.md

 accept any type of contributions: there is a lot more than instructing to run a successful workshop.

-If you aren't sure you are ready for more, you can always {doc}`lurk in the chat <chat>`
+If you aren't sure you are ready for more, you can always {ref}`lurk in the chat <chat>`
 (passively watch our community) and become more active when you feel the time is right.